Barbaras Timeline

 413 Walnut St. Xaver Schmidt Brewer

-• Father of Alvin has just emigrated but is not listed yet.
+• Johann has just emigrated and is listed as "John".
 Children Maria, Carl and Robert came over with him and children Carl, Charles, and Robert show up in the city directory in the following years.

 rear 2104 Cherry Albert Wilke, Sr. mason

-• Eleanor reports that Bertha's father, Albert, was a bricklayer which matches this listing of mason
+• Eleanora reports that Bertha's father, Albert, was a bricklayer which matches this listing of mason

 August Wilke (tba) (20)